 Accessibility Statement

-We're committed to making our websites accessible so they can be used by as many people as possible.
-This statement applies to all content published on CareerSet.
+We're committed to making our website and applications accessible so they can be used by as many people as possible.
+This statement applies to all content published on CareerSet, including tools for CV feedback, CV tailoring, cover letter feedback, LinkedIn optimisation, and Interview Practice.

-We aim to make our website and application accessible to as many people as possible.
+We aim to make our platform accessible to as many people as possible.
 This means, for example, that you should be able to:

 • zoom in up to 300% without the text spilling off the screen

-• listen to most of our websites using a screen reader
+• listen to content using a screen reader

-• navigate most of our online forms using just a keyboard
+• navigate most forms and interactive elements using just a keyboard

-• accept documents that were created in applications that are accessible, like Microsoft Word or Google Docs
+• use documents created in accessible applications such as Microsoft Word or Google Docs

-• navigate efficiently through the site and its applications using a consistent menus and navigation bars
+• navigate efficiently through the site and tools using consistent menus and navigation bars

 AbilityNet has advice on making your device easier to use if you have additional access needs.